 - Represented former Virginia Gov. Bob McDonnell during the public corruption investigation, trial and appeal; after the U.S. Supreme Court issued a unanimous decision vacating the convictions, the U.S. Department of Justice (DOJ) dismissed the indictment

-- Represented a medical device corporation in a False Claims Act (FCA) case brought in federal district court in California; successfully argued for dismissal of a repeat qui tam relator's case before the district court and argued before the U.S. Court of Appeals for the Ninth Circuit
+- Represented a medical device corporation in a False Claims Act (FCA) case brought in federal district court in California; successfully argued for dismissal of a repeat qui tam relator's case before the district court, then argued and won appeal before the U.S. Court of Appeals for the Ninth Circuit

 - Represented a publicly traded transportation logistics company in a FCA investigation alleging fraudulent upcoding; successfully convinced the DOJ to decline intervention and dismiss the case